USS Miller (FF-1091): Construction and career

 Miller was built at Avondale, Louisiana.
-Commissioned in June 1973, her active service was performed with the Atlantic Fleet, including deployments to the Mediterranean, Northern Europe, the Persian Gulf and the Black Sea.
+Commissioned in June 1973, her active service was performed with the Atlantic Fleet, including deployments to the Mediterranean, Northern Europe, the Persian Gulf, and the Black Sea.
 In July 1975, she was reclassified as a frigate and redesignated FF-1091.
-Miller transferred to the Naval Reserve Force in January 1982, based in Newport, Rhode Island, and thereafter was employed in the western Atlantic and Caribbean areas.
-She decommissioned in October 1991 and was stricken from the Naval Vessel Register in 1995.
-In 1999 she was transferred to Turkey as a hulk and in 2001 was sunk as a target in a Turkish naval exercise.
+Miller transferred to the Naval Reserve Force in January 1982, based in Newport, Rhode Island and, thereafter, was employed in the western Atlantic & Caribbean areas.
+She was decommissioned in October 1991 and stricken from the Naval Vessel Register in 1995.
+In 1999, she was transferred to Turkey as a hulk and, in 2001, was sunk as a target in a Turkish naval exercise.